Helmut Zemo: Fictional character biography

-Meanwhile, in the present, Volker reveals that the Zemo bloodline is not just limited to Helmut's immediate family.
+Meanwhile in the present, Volker reveals that the Zemo bloodline is not just limited to Helmut's immediate family.
 In fact, Harbin's descendants are spread out all over the world.
 Wendell visits Miss Klein, a descendant of a bastard child of Hilliard Zemo, the eighth Baron Zemo and Jewish lover Elsbeth Kleinenshvitz.
 Hilliard becomes baron after the death of his father Hartwig Zemo in the Seven Years' War.
 In the past Helmut sees Hilliard and Elsbeth in love, realizing that the residual energy of the Moonstone is drawing him into the present, but forcing him to stop and live every key moment of Zemo's lineage.
 Helmut manages to save Elsbeth, who is sentenced to die by the Diet because of her Jewish ancestry and her wealthy family, but in the present Volker kills her distant descendant, convinced that his actions can pull Helmut to his proper place in the time stream.

 Helmut next ends up in 1879 where he stays for several weeks working his way up to be part of the travelling guard of Hobart Zemo, the tenth Baron Zemo.
 Hobart is killed during a civilian uprising shortly after German Emperor William passes legislation to curb the Socialist party.
 Helmut jumps forward in time before he can save his own great-grandfather.
 Helmut arrives during World War I in a battle between British forces led by the original Union Jack and German forces led by his own grandfather Baron Herman Zemo, the eleventh Baron Zemo.
 Helmut witnesses Herman's men slaughter the majority of the British forces with mustard gas.
 Later, Helmut goes with Herman and his men to find Castle Zemo reduced to rubble by the war.
 Helmut travels forward in time again to his father's tenure as a Nazi during World War II.

 Back in the present, Volker discovers that Castle Zemo has been restored in the present.
 Wendell tours the castle with a local German police man and Interpol agent Herr Fleischtung, Wendell murders both men.
 Wendell has apparently murdered several Zemo relations in the belief that this spilling of Zemo blood would bring Helmut back to the present.

 After battling his own father in the past, giving him the inspiration to take up the Zemo mantle, Helmut returns to the present and manages to convince Wendell not to kill him as well, instead taking what is discovered to be his cousin under his wing, as he sets out to do something new for the world.

+During the "Dark Reign" storyline, Quasimodo researched Baron Zemo for Norman Osborn.
+While he states that Zemo's whereabouts are unknown, Quasimodo recommends that they contain him as soon as possible.